XRPLF/xrpl-dev-portal/content/concept-transfer-fees.md

 # Transfer Fees #

-The *TransferRate* setting in the shared Ripple ledger allows issuing gateways to charge users a "transfer fee" for sending that gateway's issuances to other users.
-When a gateway sets the transfer fee, it costs extra to send a transfer of that gateway's issuances.
+The `TransferRate` setting in the Ripple Consensus Ledger allows [issuing gateways](https://ripple.com/knowledge_center/gateways/) to charge users a _transfer fee_ for sending that gateway's issuances to other users.
+When a gateway sets a transfer fee, it costs extra to send a transfer of that gateway's issuances.
 The sender of the transfer is debited an extra percentage based on the transfer fee, while the recipient of the transfer is credited the intended amount.
-The difference is the transfer fee, which becomes the property of the issuing gateway, and is no longer tracked in the Ripple network.
-The transfer fee does not apply when sending or receiving *directly* to and from the issuing account, but it does apply when transferring from a hot wallet to another user.
+The difference is the transfer fee, which becomes the property of the issuing gateway, and is no longer tracked in the Ripple Consensus Ledger.
+The transfer fee does not apply when sending or receiving _directly_ to and from the issuing account, but it does apply when transferring from a [hot wallet](concept-issuing-and-operational-addresses.html) to another user.

 XRP never has a transfer fee, because it never has an issuer.